Apokolips is the dreaded domain of Darkseid. It is the polar opposite of New Genesis.

 - Punny Name: A guillotine is a tool of execution which works via a sharp dropping blade.

 A Fury who decided to escape to Earth when she saw the opportunity, developing an obsession with the young hero Superboy.
 She eventually joined the Secret Six and fell in love with its leader, Scandal Savage.
-She was killed during the Death of the New Gods storyline.

 - Affectionate Nickname: She calls Superboy "pup", which starts out in a grey area between this and Terms of Endangerment, shifts to affectionate, and then shifts back into that grey area.